 What to do in the event of a prolonged power outage: tips and how to prepare

-Severe weather has recently affected various parts of the U.S., at times causing power outages.
-Info on what you can do in the event that this happens.
+Severe storms have recently been affecting parts of the US, at times causing power outages.
+Here’s what you can do in the event that you lose electricity.

 Here are some ways to prepare for a prolonged power outage.

 Prepare a bag or backpack that contains essential supplies such as flashlights and batteries, first aid kit, blankets, water, non-perishable food, and a can opener.
 This kit is one that would be easy to grab and carry in the event that you need to leave your house; for example, in a flash flood.